To give your car the best chance of passing its MOT first time, there are a few quick pre-MOT checks you can easily do yourself.

 If your washer feed is blocked, then you will have to address this before the MOT test.

-Please know that you can fail your MOT if you don’t have screen wash – so remember to top up the bottle in advance of the test!
+Please know that you can fail your MOT if you don’t have screen wash – so remember to top up the bottle as part of your checks in advance of the test!

 Seats